Young father killed in Paterson crossfire

 Sams' fellow employees set up a GoFundMe page to help pay for the funeral.

-Michael Kunz worked with Sams and says the two talked about setting up GoFundMe pages to help Sams' daughter, and jokingly talked about a fund to help a colleague get tow work on time.
+Michael Kunz worked with Sams and says the two talked about setting up GoFundMe pages to help Sams' daughter and jokingly talked about a fund to help a colleague get to work on time.

 Kunz says after the tragedy, he felt a sense of obligation to help in the final farewell for a good friend.